quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 client knows its first flight is compatible with.

-In order to perform compatible version negotiation, the server MUST select one of these versions that (1) it supports and (2) it knows is compatible with the client's chosen version.
+In order to perform compatible version negotiation, the server MUST select one of these versions that (1) it supports and (2) it knows the client's chosen version to be compatible with.
 Once the server has selected a version, termed the "negotiated version", it then attempts to convert the client's first flight into that version, and replies to the client as if it had received the converted first flight.